 Unlike driving (which many people associate with work and/or errands), boating is a purely recreational activity.
 Many boaters in New York and elsewhere find there is no better way to unwind after a stressful week than to take their boats to the nearest body of water and spend hours cruising with friends and family.
-This feeling of freedom can cause boaters to become careless or lax when it comes to safety, however, and thereby increase the odds of a tragic boating accident occurring on the water.
+This feeling of freedom can cause boaters to become careless or lax when it comes to safety, however, and thereby increase the odds of tragic boating accidents occurring on the water.

-Avoiding Boating Disasters This Summer
+Avoiding Boating Accidents This Summer

 Like car accidents, many boating accidents need not occur and would not occur absent the careless acts of one or more persons.
 With a modicum of attention and carefulness, and by following these tips, you can help ensure you, your family, and your friends have a fun and injury-free outing on the water: